slowsnowball/Backtest_engine/README.md

 # Backtest Engine
-1. delete the "Parameters and functions set up manually" region.
+1. Delete the "Parameters and functions set up manually" region.

 2. Import this module.